 The Community Building… Boat-Project

-The idea-seed of PSVS started with the Puget Sound Explorers program of the Wooden Boat Foundation of Port Townsend in 1993.
-In 2008 the main orginizers of PSE, Teacher Marci Van Cleve (A 2008 American Red Cross ‘Hero’ Award recipient for, “25 years of saving young peoples lives through educational excellence”.), Captain Wayne Chimenti (2009 Peninsula Daily News/Jefferson Rotary ‘Heart of Service’ Award for organizing the Voyaging Class/Community Boat Project.) and Captain MB Armstrong formed their own 501.C.3 Non-Profit Organization: PSVS.
+The idea-seed of Puget Sound Voyaging Society (PSVS) started with the Puget Sound Explorers (PSE) program of the Wooden Boat Foundation of Port Townsend in 1993.
+In 2008, the main organizers of PSE, Teacher Marci Van Cleve (A 2008 American Red Cross ‘Hero’ Award recipient for, “25 years of saving young peoples lives through educational excellence”), Captain Wayne Chimenti (2009 Peninsula Daily News/Jefferson Rotary ‘Heart of Service’ Award for organizing the Voyaging Class/Community Boat Project), and Captain MB Armstrong formed their own 501.C.3 Non-Profit Organization: PSVS.

 They continued the Explorers theme with an on-the-water Voyaging program ‘Inspiring students with Maritime Culture’; and, in partnership with the Northwest School of Wooden Boatbuilding branched out with the Community Boat Project; ‘Building Community through Building Boats’.
 These are both free, accredited, weekly classes for high school students from two school districts, taught by maritime professionals and supported by volunteers.